 Straps can alter your technique.
 The way you lift with straps is always going to be slightly different to how you lift without them.
 The main difference will, of course, be how you grip the bar.

 Such a small change at the hands can impact how your body moves further up the chain.
 For example, gripping the bar differently on a pulldown can alter the angle of your elbows as you perform the exercise.

 It might not be a huge deal for most exercises.
 However, if you use straps for an exercise that you perform in a competition, and straps aren’t allowed for the exercise on competition day then you could be in trouble.

 When to use lifting straps.
 My recommendations.

-I myself own some straps, I have actually only ever owned one pair of iron mind straps.
+I myself own some straps, Until very recently I had only ever owned one pair of iron mind straps.
 They are so tough and strong that they’ve lasted years.

 I use those straps regularly in my own training and have only ever seen them be of benefit to me.